kou-saki/experiment/README.md

 If you want to reproduce this experiment, we recommend:
 - Using the ChatGPT interface (or API) with a prompt structure that encourages max-length generation.
 - Comparing character types across different languages and frequency distributions.

+---

+## :page_facing_up:	LICENSE

+- This project is licensed under the MIT License.